corismall/phd_project/README.md

-Repository for my PhD project at the Technical University of Munich.
+Repository for PhD project at the Technical University of Munich.